Pet vs. Couch

 Guarding your couch against curious cats, even if it's just a small sectional, requires some crafty DIY approaches:

-• Sisal Sensation: Wrap sisal rope around areas vulnerable to scratching.
+• Sisal sensation: Wrap sisal rope around areas vulnerable to scratching.
 Cats love the texture, and it offers a scratching-worthy alternative.

-• Furniture Fortress: Cover your couch with a washable, cat-friendly fabric.
+• Furniture fortress: Cover your couch with a washable, cat-friendly fabric.
 This not only protects it but also adds a cozy touch.

-• Double-Sided Tape Trickery: Cats despise sticky textures.
+• Double-sided tape trickery: Cats despise sticky textures.
 Attach double-sided tape to the edges of your couch.
-When they attempt to scratch, they’ll find it less appealing.
+When they attempt to scratch, they'll find it less appealing.

-• Essential Oil Evasion: Cats often dislike citrus scents.
+• Essential oil evasion: Cats often dislike citrus scents.
 Mix a few drops of citrus essential oil with water and lightly spritz your couch.

-• Cat Cave Creation: Make a cat-friendly haven near the couch.
+• Cat cave creation: Make a cat-friendly haven near the couch.
 Place their bed, toys, and scratching post nearby to lure them away from the couch.

-• Aluminum Foil Defense: Cats dislike the sound and texture of foil.
+• Aluminum foil defense: Cats dislike the sound and texture of foil.
 Cover the arms or areas prone to scratching.
 They might think twice before clawing.

 By blending creativity and cat psychology, you can turn your cat scratched couch into a cat-friendly zone without sacrificing style.
 It's DIY magic with a sprinkle of cat-savvy enchantment!